hagax8/independent_tests/README.md

-# shared_scripts
+# independent tests
-some shared scripts
+some scripts to compute the number of independent tests from a correlation matrix